Elypha/unity-material-helper/README.md

 This repo only holds the src files.

-Please refer to https://github.com/Elypha/unity-helper for information.
+For changelog, please check out https://github.com/Elypha/unity-material-helper/releases.

+For installation and more information, please refer to the main repo https://github.com/Elypha/unity-helper.